 4.9.2.4 Employees are entitled to receive SSP for up to 28 weeks.
-The rate is reviewed annually and the relevant figure can be obtained from the "GOV. UK" website.
-As at the date of publishing, the current SSP rate from 6 April 2024 tis £116.75.
+The rate is reviewed annually and the relevant figure can be obtained from the "GOV.UK" website.
+As at the date of publishing, the current SSP rate is £116.75.
+From 6 April 2025, it will be £118.75.
 For qualifying absences of less than a week, the daily rate of SSP is calculated by dividing the weekly rate by the number of days in an employee's normal working week as shown in the formula below:

 Formula

-weekly rate of SSP SSP daily rate =
+1 SSP daily rate =

-days in employees normal working week
+1 days in employees normal working week

+L

-- If an employee has received SSP for a previous illness within the last 8 weeks 4.9.2.5 then the second or subsequent period of illness of 4 days or more will be linked to the earlier period and for SSP purposes will be treated as one continuous period.
+- 4.9.2.5 If an employee has received SSP for a previous illness within the last 8 weeks then the second or subsequent period of illness of 4 days or more will be linked to the earlier period and for SSP purposes will be treated as one continuous period.
 Whilst the employee must be ill for at least 4 days, SSP will, in these circumstances, be payable from the first day of sickness absence.
 The previous period will, however, count towards the 28 weeks' maximum entitlement. - 4.9.2.6 SSP is normally paid along with employees' normal pay.
 As SSP is treated as earnings it is subject to tax and National Insurance contributions.
 However, if employees only receive SSP, the earnings may be below the income tax threshold.